-The Department of Health and Human Services (HHS) correctly informed plaintiffs and other manufacturers that their new policies violate the 340B statute and are grounds for civil monetary penalties.
-Contrary to plaintiffs' premise, Congress did not allow drug manufacturers to add provisos to their obligations under the 340B statute.
+The Department of Health and Human Services (HHS) correctly informed Eli Lilly and other manufacturers that their new policies violate the 340B statute and are grounds for civil monetary penalties.
+Contrary to Eli Lilly's premise, Congress did not allow drug manufacturers to add provisos to their obligations under the 340B statute.
 That would be akin to letting the fox guard the henhouse.
-Congress was aware of the use of outside pharmacies and choose not to restrict covered entities' use of contract pharmacies or allow drug manufacturers to impose such restrictions unilaterally.
+Congress was aware of the use of outside pharmacies, and chose not to restrict covered entities' use of contract pharmacies or allow drug manufacturers to impose such restrictions unilaterally.